capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 | --- |
 -->

-**☞** In the OmegaT project provided, file `01_haram/segment_para.html.xlf` shows a text that has been prepared without segmentation, whereas file `02_halal/segment_para.html.xlf` has been prepared with sentence-based segmentation.
+**☞** In the sample OmegaT project provided, file `01_haram/segment_para.html.xlf` shows a text that has been prepared without segmentation, whereas file `02_halal/segment_para.html.xlf` has been prepared with sentence-based segmentation.

 ### 2.2.
 Inline codes